 - 1. MIFC aviation generally conducts an annual meeting with local military contacts for coordination purposes. - 2.
-MNCC aviation dispatch, during fire season, receives MTR and MOA activity for the day, via e-mail from Duluth ANG or by reviewing the NOTAMs on the FAA website - 3.
+MNCC Aviation Dispatch, during fire season, receives MTR and MOA activity for the day by reviewing the NOTAMs on the FAA website - 3.
 DNR forestry flight crews are normally advised of MTR and MOA activity via the daily Aircraft Status Report. - 4.
-If an incident impacts an MTR or MOA, the MNCC aviation desk contacts the military directly (or via ARTCC) to advise the military of the situation and requests an appropriate modification of military activity in the area (perhaps a continuation of military flights at a higher altitude as opposed to a cessation/ceasing of all activity.)
+If an incident impacts an MTR or MOA, the MNCC Aviation Dispatch contacts the military directly (or via ARTCC) to advise the military of the situation and requests an appropriate modification of military activity in the area (perhaps a continuation of military flights at a higher altitude as opposed to a cessation/ceasing of all activity.)